Everything in life changes with time, and company logos are no exception.

 Below are some of our favorite and most interesting logo changes, including the reasons given by the companies.

 1. Microsoft Office:

-While the company said it liked elements of its original logo, its 11 colors made it very easy to get wrong, the firm said in a blog post.
+While the company said it liked elements of its original logo, its 11 colors made it very easy to get wrong, the company said in a blog post.

-The new logo, designed by CP+B, jumps on the bandwagon of a recent aesthetic trend—dropping some, if not all, of a company’s name.
+The new logo, designed by an outsourced agency, jumps on the bandwagon of a recent aesthetic trend—dropping some, if not all, of a company’s name.

 “We’d like to reach the point where we’re as recognized as the Nike swoosh or the Golden Arches,” Russell Weiner, Domino’s Pizza chief marketing officer, said in a press release.